 You know, a place where people would actually want to go to visit and not some high concept, artsy-fartsy park.

 With those plans shot down and the first leg pulled out from under the Ford mayoralty, I immediately thought, so what are these guys up to now?
 What plans had they hatched that were under threat by the slow but steady march of redevelopment by WaterfrontTO?
-What were there wanting to build down there?

 Of course, at this point, that may be over-thinking things, giving the boys way too much credit.
 Perhaps Christopher Hume last week summed it up best when he took exception to Councillor Minnan-Wong’s tirade about WaterfrontTO.
 “The problem is Minnan-Wong’s Toronto is dull, sterile and cheap,” Hume wrote.